Absence of positive eigenvalues of magnetic Schr\"odinger operators: Introduction and description of main results

-In general dimensions the magnetic field is an antisymmetric two--form, which we will identify with an antisymmetric matrix--valued function on $\R^d$.
-It is well known that there exists a vector potential $A$, a one--form, such that $B=\curl A$ or $B=dA$, with the exterior derivative.
-In dimension two, we identify the magnetic field with the scalar function $B=B_{1,2}$, which, in turn, can be interpreted as a vector field in $R^3$ perpendicular to the plane $\R^2$, and in three dimension, we identify the magnetic field with the vector--field $B$ with components $B_1=B_{3,2}$, $B_2= B_{1,3} $, and $B_3=B_{2,1}$.
+In dimension two we identify the magnetic field with a scalar function which, in turn, can be interpreted as a vector field in $\R^3$ perpendicular to the plane $\R^2$.
+In general dimension the magnetic field is closed two--form.
+Hence it can be identified with an antisymmetric matrix--valued function on $\R^d$ satisfying, in the sense of distributions, the following condition: